aptuitiv/ap-drilldown-menu/README.md

     $('ul.navigation').apDrillDownMenu();

-That's it.
+That's it!
 There is a set of options that can be passed to this method.

     maxWindowWidth: 875, // Width that the navigation becomes "active"
     width: '100%',